caffeine-suite/caffeine-script/README.md

 ### Inspired by CoffeeScript

 I love CoffeeScript.
 I love the visual blocking of bracket-less blocks.
 As I used it over the years, though, I started noting it wasn't very consistent.
-I was always frustrated by all-to-frequent edge cases where I had to use brackets anyway.
+I was frustrated by all-to-frequent edge cases where I had to revert to using brackets.
 For example, all array literals still require brackets ([]) in CoffeeScript.
 Eventually I couldn't stand it anymore.
 I set out to write a language that could parse bracket-less-blocks *consistently*.

 If you love CoffeeScript, or even if you liked some parts but others drove you crazy, I've got an awesome language for you.